Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: Preliminaries

-In the language of \cite{ForniHand} and \cite{AulicinoCompDegKZ}, the corank of the rank $k$ locus is equal to half the dimension of the Forni subspace, e.g. the rank one locus corresponds to the Forni subspace having maximal dimension $2g-2$.
-One significant difference in the definition of these two concepts is that the rank $k$ locus is a subset of the moduli space of Abelian differentials that is \emph{not} \splin -invariant, whereas the Forni subspace is a subbundle of $H^1_{\mathbb{R}}$ that is \splin -invariant by definition.
-Furthermore, ``rank'' in the term ``rank $k$ locus,'' refers to the rank of the derivative of the period matrix.
-The derivative of the period matrix is implicit in this paper via the Forni subspace, but will not be used explicitly, so we refer the reader to \cite[$\S $ 3]{AulicinoCompDegKZ} for an explanation of that perspective.
+The problem of studying Teichm\"uller discs with completely degenerate KZ-spectrum was addressed from the perspective of the rank one locus in \cite{ForniHand} and \cite{AulicinoCompDegKZ}.
+In general, if the dimension of the Forni subspace is $f$, then the value $k$ of the rank $k$ locus is related to $f$ by the formula $f/2 + k = g$, e.g. the rank one locus corresponds to the Forni subspace having maximal dimension $2g-2$.
+Note that the rank $k$ locus is a subset of the moduli space of Abelian differentials that is \emph{not} known to be \splin -invariant, whereas the Forni subspace is a subbundle of $H^1_{\mathbb{R}}$ that is \splin -invariant by definition.

-The key lemma for this paper which translates the language of \cite{AulicinoCompDegKZ}, into the language which will be used from here on, is Lemma \ref{MaxForniSp}.
-This lemma is stated in \cite[$\S $ 3.1]{AulicinoCompDegKZ}.
-However, it is a trivial consequence of \cite[Cor.
-7.1]{ForniHand}.
-By definition of the Forni subspace, having maximal dimension implies that the KZ-spectrum has $g-1$ zero exponents.
-On the other hand, if the KZ-spectrum is completely degenerate, then the Forni-Kontsevich formula \cite[Cor.
+We reconcile these perspectives in the following lemma.
+The equivalence between $(1)$ and $(2)$ follows by definition of the Forni subspace.
+The equivalence between $(2)$ and $(3)$ follows by definition in one direction, and by observing that $\mathcal{D}_g(1)$ is a closed set in the other direction.
+Alternatively, if the KZ-spectrum is completely degenerate, then the Forni-Kontsevich formula \cite[Cor.
 5.3]{ForniDev} forces the Forni subspace to have maximal dimension.